RC00K/RCFinalProject_ViolentPy/README.md

 ## _Description_
 Using python for hacking and web automation task has become more frequent due to the ability to write complex tasks using the vast number of open-source libraries available to python.
-Staying within the scope of hacking and web automation I am going to use Scapy, and Abstract API to accomplish task such as Network Analyzing, Port Scanning, and IP Location Finding.
+Staying within the scope of hacking and web automation I am going to use Scapy, and ipify API to accomplish task such as Network Analyzing, Port Scanning, and IP Location Finding.

 However, I also plan to use Flask to create a web framework